Azure-Samples/nodejs-microservices/docs/workshop.md

 #### [optional] Working locally without the dev container

-If you want to work locally without using a dev container, you'll need to clone the project and install the following tools:
+If you want to work locally without using a dev container, you need to clone the project and install the following tools:

 | | |
 |---------------|--------------------------------|